AckerlyXu/heima/articles/redis-cache/cache-faq.md

 ### How can I run Redis commands?
 You can use any of the commands listed at [Redis commands](http://redis.io/commands#) except for the commands listed at [Redis commands not supported in Azure Redis Cache](cache-configure.md#redis-commands-not-supported-in-azure-redis-cache).
 You have several options to run Redis commands.

-* If you have a Standard or Premium cache, you can run Redis commands using the [Redis Console](cache-configure.md#redis-console).
-The Redis console provides a secure way to run Redis commands in the Azure portal.
-* You can also use the Redis command-line tools.
+* You can use the Redis command-line tools.
 To use them, perform the following steps:
 * Download the [Redis command-line tools](https://github.com/MSOpenTech/redis/releases/).
 * Connect to the cache using `redis-cli.exe`.
 Pass in the cache endpoint using the -h switch and the key using -a as shown in the following example:
 * `redis-cli -h <your cache="" name="">